 Step 8: Build a website with an online ordering

 At this point, you’re probably asking yourself: how to sell food online?
 The next step in selling food online is to build a website with an online ordering feature that will help you reach customers and generate sales.
-This process might be sounds complicated, but don’t worry, we will help you walk through the website building and get you started selling food online.
-Here you can find a full step-by-step guide of how to create a restaurant website.
+This process might sound complicated, but don’t worry we will help you walk through the website building and get you started selling food online.
+Here you can find a full step-by-step guide on how to create a restaurant website.

 Building a website can be a daunting task, and you have to decide whether to build it yourself or hire a professional.
 Building it yourself can save money, but it can also take more time and effort.
 Hiring a professional can be more expensive, but it can also save time and ensure that the website is of high quality.